annefou/metos_python/_episodes/05-scipy.md

 teaching: 0
 exercises: 0
 questions:
-- "What is pandas, geopandas, SciPy?"
+- "What is SciPy?"
-- "Why using GeoPandas?"
 - "How can I use Scipy?"
 objectives:
-- "Learn about pandas and geopandas for spatio-temporal data analysis"
+- "Learn about [SciPy](https://www.scipy.org/about.html) for spatio-temporal data analysis"
-- "Learn about [SciPy](https://www.scipy.org/about.html), a Python-based ecosystem of open-source software for mathematics, science, and engineering."
-- "Using SciPy clustering algorithms on satellite images"
+- "Using SciPy clustering algorithms on spatio-temporal data"
 keypoints:
-- "pandas, geopandas, scipy library"
+- "scipy library"
 ---

 [SciPy](https://www.scipy.org/about.html) is a Python-based ecosystem of open-source software for mathematics, science, and engineering.